ladybug-tools/radiance-folder-structure/radiance_folder/model/aperture_group/README.md

 `{aperture identifier}..{field name}..{state count}.rad`.
 For instance,
 `skylight..direct..000.rad` is the direct representation of skylight for state 0.

-Note that the `"identifier"` key in the JSONs is only used to provide a human-readable identifier for the state.
-It is recommended that it start with an integer index for the state (eg. `0`, `1`, etc.) in order to make its position in the order of the states clearer.
+It is recommended that the `"identifier"` key in the JSONs starts with an integer index for the state (eg. `0`, `1`, etc.) in order to make its position in the order of the states clearer.